Resident Musician

 Jack Wong

-The Trust’s first Resident Music Scholar was Jack Wong, who lived at the Trust’s Kensington house while studying for his undergraduate and postgraduate degrees, from 2013 to 2019.
+The Trust’s first Resident Musician was Jack Wong, who lived at the Trust’s Kensington house while studying for his undergraduate and postgraduate degrees, from 2013 to 2019.
 Jack gave his final summer concert for the Trust in June 2019.
 The programme from the event which includes Jack’s tribute to the Founder who had personally invited him to stay at the house, is here.

 17635467_10211303818687018_4065725883935858329_o